 Analysis from Doug

 On a dry board like A♦ 8♠ 3♣, a small bet size (33% in this example) makes the most sense.
-This is because our range of value hands (88, 33, A8s, A3s, AK, AQ, AJ) is unlikely to be outdrawn on the turn, so we aren’t incentivized to drive out our opponent’s equity.
+This is because our range of value hands (88, 33, A8s, A3s, AK, AQ, etc) is unlikely to be outdrawn on the turn, so we aren’t as incentivized to drive out our opponent’s equity with a larger bet.

 In the equity calculation below, we can see just how little equity the BB’s range has versus our value betting range: